 The mobile app is pretty easy to navigate.
 Upcoming races are always prominently displayed.
 You can find a list of all the major races on the left-hand side of the screen.
 You’ll also see a list of top races, pools, and tracks on the main app page.
 TVG and its cousin channel, TVG2, are both accessible via live stream at the touch of a button.

-TVG has a solid welcome bonus that provides a 50% deposit match b0nus up to $250.
-Note that this bonus is really only useful if you lose your first bet.
-Also, only single win or single-race bets qualify.
+TVG has a solid welcome bonus that provides a risk free bet up to $200.
+Of course, this bonus is really only useful if you lose your first bet.
+However, if you win your first bet, you should still be plenty happy.

 California is finally getting a taste of the BetMGM betting action in the form of a horse racing app.
 Powered by NYRA Bets, the BetMGM Horse Racing platform will offer a wide range of promotions on an extremely reliable app.